scalingo-community/setup-scalingo/setup-scalingo/README.md

 - `api_token` - The Scalingo API token to use.
 If not provided, the subsequent steps  will try to use the `SCALINGO_API_TOKEN` environment variable.
 - `version` - The version of Scalingo CLI to install.
 If not provided, the action will install the latest version.
 - `app_name` - The name of the app to use.
 If not provided, the subsequent steps will try to use the `SCALINGO_APP` environment variable.
-- `git_setup` - Add a Git remote to allow git operations (requires the `region` and `app_name` inputs).
-If not provided, the action will not add a Git remote.

-For testing or debugging purpose, the following inputs can alos be used:
+For testing or debugging purpose, the following inputs can also be used:

 - `scalingo_api_url` - The Scalingo API URL to use.
 If not provided, the action will use the default API URL for the given region.
 - `scalingo_auth_url` - The Scalingo Auth URL to use.
 If not provided, the action will use the default Auth URL for the given region.
 - `unsecure_ssl` - Disable SSL verification with APIs.
 - `scalingo_db_url` - The Scalingo DB URL to use.
 If not provided, the action will use the default DB URL for the given region.
 - `scalingo_ssh_host` - The Scalingo SSH Host to use.
 If not provided, the action will use the default SSH Host for the given region.

+TODO:

+- [ ] `git_setup` (not implemented) - Add a Git remote to allow git operations (requires the `region` and `app_name` inputs).
+If not provided, the action will not add a Git remote.